bbarker/bbarker-unison/Readme.md

+My Unison projects.
+Some of them are also on [Unison Share](https://share.unison-lang.org/)

+# Projects
-# UniOpt
+## UniOpt

-UniOpt is a library for performing optimization in the Unison programming language.
+[UniOpt](./uniopt/) is a library for performing optimization in the Unison programming language.